 Hi!
-My name is Lauren Taylor, and I am a junior at CUI.
+My name is Lauren Taylor, and I am a senior at CUI.
 My home is a little town up in the gray (but beautiful) state of Washington.
 I’m an English major with a creative writing minor, which means that I’ve dabbled in all sorts of writing, from research papers to creative nonfiction to poetry.
 I’ve been fortunate to have had the opportunity to serve on the selection panel of the Aerie and to have the job of editing student papers as a T.A. for Dr. Cosgrove.
 I’ve written a variety of pieces for professors like Lee, Norton, Gavin, Raghinaru, Wheaton and Francisco.
 I love to read, craft, make horrendous puns and discover long and unusual words.
 I'd love to help you out with forming a strong thesis, using appropriate syntax and evidence, and, hopefully, aid you in discovering your voice and style as a writer.
 I can't wait to meet you!

 Hello!
 My name is Mary McQuistan, and I am currently a junior at CUI.
 I come from Valentine, a small town located in northern Nebraska.
 I am an English major and hope to find a career in editing, which is why I would love to work at the writing studio!
 During my studies, I have had experience with MLA, APA, and CMS format.
 Some of the professors for whom I have written essays and creative writing pieces include Tom, Norton, Raghinaru, and Schmidt.
 Besides being swamped with papers, I’m involved with the music program at CUI and play trumpet in the Wind Orchestra.
 I hope to be the best of help that I can with your papers!

-My name is Spencer Lane, and I’m a junior here at Concordia.
+My name is Spencer Lane, and I’m a senior here at Concordia.
 I’m an English major with a minor in Creative Writing, so I have plenty of experience with words.
 I've written every sort of paper there is (or at least that's what it feels like), and since I’m a Creative Writing minor I've also had a great deal of practice with organic writing as well as formula-driven writing.
 I love the process of writing and hope to help you improve anything that you might bring me, from a poetry assignment to a research paper.

 Meet the Online Staff